 Sample and sampling

 The NDHS 2022 used a two-stage stratified cluster sampling of households and stratification was achieved based on rural and urban settings.
 In the first stage of sampling, Primary Sampling Units (PSUs) were nominated by probability proportional to size followed by a systematic selection of households from individual PSUs during the second stage of sampling.
-In this study, we will analyze the data of 2,395 children from the NDHS 2022 dataset.
+In this study, we will analyze the data of 2,395 children aged 6 months to 5 years using NDHS 2022 dataset.

 Measures